 Proof of vaccination

 USF is partnering with Med+Proctor to track proof of vaccination.
-If you have received one or both doses of the COVID-19 vaccine, please submit the results through Med+Proctor.
+If you have received one or both doses of the COVID-19 vaccine and the booster, please submit the results through Med+Proctor.

 With proper documentation, USF will accept medical exemptions and religious exemptions to the COVID-19 vaccine requirement.
 As of August 12, 2021, USF is no longer accepting personal exemptions.
 Medical exemption requires a letter from a health care provider stating that the immunization is medically contraindicated.
 Proof of medical exemption can be submitted directly to Med+Proctor.